 4.12 Grade Reporting

-Trinity Elementary utilizes PowerSchool software for student grades.
-Standards and grades are posted so parents and students can access them online. https://dickinson-trinity.ps.state.nd.us Students and parents/guardians will need the following information:
+Trinity Elementary utilizes FACTS as a student information system.
+Standards are posted so parents and students can access them online.
+Students and parents/guardians will need the following information:

-- A unique Student or Parent/Guardian Login Username - A unique Student or Parent/Guardian Login Password
+• A unique Student or Parent/Guardian Login Username